 eLearning is a good option for building self-direction into adult education programs because it accommodates a large range of lifestyles.
 No matter how remote your location, or how busy your schedule, the online, on-demand nature of eLearning means it’s always ready when you are.

 Adaptive LMS features support independent learning by selecting content according to learner inputs.
 Branching lesson pathways keep content super relevant, while activity locking bars access to certain parts of a course until others have been mastered.
-See our post on Adaptive Learning: Why Using Totara Learn LMS is Best for a detailed look at how to implement an adaptive adult education program.

 This 5-step article covering Self-Paced Learning Strategies for eLearning Success is a great way to get starting bringing independent learning to your training programs.

 Adult Learning Need #6 - Learning by doing

 As Knowles recognizes, adults like to learn by doing.
 The educational theory term for this kind of learning is active learning.
 Active learning refers to any kind of learning where the learner is critically or physically involved (and not a passive actor).